milvus-io/milvus/tests/python_client/README.md

-# Guidelines for Test Framewrok
+# Guidelines for Test Framework

 This document guides you through the Pytest-based PyMilvus test framework.